The blackwater aquarium aims to replicate the conditions found in the blackwater biotope.

 Generally, adding these leaves into the tank does not constitute much risk, although it does cause the pH to drop slightly.
 A general rule of thumb would be 10 ketapang leaves for every 5 gallons of water.

 But this heavily depends on how pronounced you want the blackwater effect to be in the tank.
-10 leaves in a 5 gallon tank makes for a moderate tea colour, and 15 leaves in a 5 gallon tank will make for a dark tea colour.
+10 leaves in a 5-gallon tank will produce a moderate tea colour, and 10 leaves in a 5-gallon tank will make for a dark tea colour.
 Keep in mind, the more leaves you put into the tank, the faster your pH will drop and the softer your water will be.
 Consider the safety of your fish.